 A Word for All My Friends

 As we continue in an unprecedented time in our country and in the industry, The Comedy Act Planet is excited to announce a new venture.
-You are the first to know.
+You will be the first to know.

 Look for your special invitation to be a part of Comedy Act Planet history!